gitbls/sdm/Docs/Disk-Encryption.md

   * You will then be prompted to provide the passphrase for $rootfs
   *  **Be sure that your CapsLock is set correctly (in case you changed it to type YES)!!!**
 * After a short pause you'll be prompted for the passphrase again to unlock the now-encrypted rootfs
+* If you provided an encryption keyfile to `sdm-cryptconfig` or the `cryptroot` plugin it will be installed into the encrypted rootfs
 * The saved rootfs content will be restored from /dev/sdX to the encrypted rootfs
 * When the restore finishes sdmcryptfs will exit and drop you to the (initramfs) prompt
 * Type `exit` to continue the boot sequence